apache/cordova-plugin-media/doc/index.md

         var myMedia = new Media("http://audio.ibeat.org/content/p1rj1s/p1rj1s_-_rockGuitar.mp3")
         myMedia.play({ playAudioWhenScreenIsLocked : false })

+- __ambient__: Pass in this option to the `play` method to specify that this sound can be played at the same time as other sounds, or other music apps, e.g:

+        var myMedia = new Media("http://audio.ibeat.org/content/p1rj1s/p1rj1s_-_rockGuitar.mp3")
+        myMedia.play({ ambient : true })

 - __order of file search__: When only a file name or simple path is provided, iOS searches in the `www` directory for the file, then in the application's `documents/tmp` directory: